ubc-lib-geo/Data-Normalization-Classification/Content/Data_Classification.md

 <a href="NaturalBreaks_Hist.png" target="_blank">View Image in New Tab</a>

 # Manual Breaks
-We can define our own break values to classify data.This allows us to choose more meaningful break values if neccessary (round numbers, clean fractions, etc.  The choice of manual breakds can influence the way the data is percieved
+We can define our own break values to classify data.
+This allows us to choose more meaningful break values if necessary (round numbers, clean fractions, etc.  The choice of manual breaks can influence the way the data is perceived.

 <div style="overflow: hidden;
   padding-top: 56.25%;